 Why is it important to recognize unconscious bias?

-You may also be wondering— why is this important for jobseekers?
+You may also be wondering— why is this important for jobseekers and employees?

 While bias in the workplace is certainly something that company leaders should be aware of and take steps to curb, it’s also important that employees be able to identify behaviors rooted in unconscious bias.
 As a current employee or future employee of any company, understanding the different types of unconscious bias can: